Florida: Recognition of same-sex relationships,

 "That really changes the landscape enormously and lays a very strong foundation for courts and other places to draw upon."
 2

 The lawsuit has been assigned to Miami-Dade Circuit Judge Sarah Zabel, a long-term specialist in family law.
 1

-2014-JAN: Opposition to the lawsuit by conservative Christian groups:
+2014-JAN: Opposition to the "Pareto" lawsuit by conservative Christian groups:

-- Florida Family Policy Council: It is a conservative Christian group that opposes marriage equality and which played a major role in promoting the 2008 constitutional amendment.
+Florida Family Policy Council: This is a conservative Christian group that opposes marriage equality and which played a major role in promoting the 2008 constitutional amendment.
 John Stemberger is the Council's president and general counsel.
 He referred to the amendment to ban same-sex marriages, saying: